KarrLab/obj_tables/docs/migration.rst

                         directory

 The :obj:`do-configured-migration` command migrates the data files specified in a data-schema migration config file.
-Each data file that is migrated is replaced by its migrated file.
+Each data file that's migrated is replaced by its migrated file.

 .. code-block:: none